Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 ## Objective

-OVHcloud Managed Kubernetes natively integrates Block Storage as persistent volumes.
-This technology may however not be suited to some legacy or non cloud-native applications, often requiring to share this persistent data accross different pods on multiple worker nodes (ReadWriteMany or RWX).
-If you would need to do this for some of your workloads, one solution is to use EFS volumes.
-[OVHcloud Enterprise File Storage](/links/storage/enterprise-file-storage) is a managed solution that lets you easily configure an EFS server and multiple EFS volumes.
-In this tutorial we are going to see how to configure your OVHcloud Managed Kubernetes cluster to use [OVHcloud Enterprise File Storage](/links/storage/enterprise-file-storage) as an NFS provider for [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+OVHcloud Managed Kubernetes currently offers Block Storage for persistent volumes by default, but that may not be suited for applications that require a shared file system between multiple nodes.
+This tutorial shows how to configure a shared [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) (AccessMode `ReadWriteMany` or `RWX`) using [OVHcloud Enterprise File Storage](/links/storage/enterprise-file-storage) as a storage backend.

 ## Requirements